KYB: Business Document Verification for US Onboarding

 |---|---|

 Common pitfalls.
-A signatory presenting themselves as "Commercial Director" or "CFO" has no inherent authority to bind the company unless they hold a formal power of attorney from a registered director.
+A signatory presenting themselves as "VP of Finance" or "CFO" has no inherent authority to bind the company unless they hold a formal corporate resolution or power of attorney from a duly authorized officer.
 The absence of a documented delegation chain is one of the most common KYB failures.

 | Criterion | Requirement |